Semiparametric bivariate extreme-value copulas: Method

-As mentioned earlier, Kendall's tau and Spearman's rho, two of the most well-known measures of association between two random variables, depend solely on the copula linking the two.
-In the case of an EVC, both measures can be expressed as integrals involving the Pickands function~\cite{Kamnitui2019}.
-The substitution of the Pickands function by the equivalent functional form of the Williamson transform and a change of variables afterwards do not provide any meaningful insight on the role played by the latter.
-However, the apparent relation between Williamson transforms and Lorenz curves reveals a new path for measuring association.
+In the case of an \gls{evc}, Kendall's tau and Spearman's rho take the form of integrals involving the \gls{pf}~\cite{Kamnitui2019}.
+The substitution of the \gls{pf} by the equivalent \gls{wt} form and a change of variables afterwards do not provide any meaningful insight into the latter's role.
+However, the apparent relation between \glspl{wt} and Lorenz curves reveals a new path for measuring association.

-The Williamson form $W$ of a Pickands function $A$ satisfies the definition of a Lorenz~\cite{Fontanari2020} curve $L$ after the change of variable $L(x) = W(1 - x)$, for $x \in [0, 1]$.
-Lorenz curves are employed in economics for assessing wealth inequality, for which an index can be derived, known as the Gini coefficient:
+The \gls{wt} $W$ of a \gls{pf} $A$ satisfies the definition of a Lorenz~\cite{Fontanari2020} curve $L$ after the change of variable $L(x) = W(1 - x)$, for $x \in [0, 1]$.
+Lorenz curves appear in econometrics for assessing wealth inequality through the \gls{gc} $G = 1 - 2 \int_0^1 L$.
 The $G$ index has a geometrical interpretation as the area between $L$ and $x \mapsto x$ divided by the area under $x \mapsto x$, which is equal to $1/2$.
 The same interpretation applies to $W$ and, since $\int_0^1 W = \int_0^1 L$, we have $G = 1 - 2 \int_0^1 W$.
-A value of $G = 0$ means wealth is uniformly distributed (the $p\%$ wealthiest proportion of the population accumulate $p\%$ of the total wealth, for all $p \in [0, 1]$), whereas $G \lesssim 1$ means that nearly all wealth is concentrated on a tiny fraction of the population.
+A value of $G = 0$ means wealth is uniformly distributed (the $p\%$ wealthiest proportion of the population accumulate $p\%$ of the total wealth, for all $p \in [0, 1]$), whereas $G \lesssim 1$ means that nearly all wealth belongs to a tiny fraction of the population.
 In summary, $G = 0$ represents perfect equality, while $G = 1$ represents perfect inequality.

-Now, in our context, a Pickands function $A$ is just the affine transformation of some $W$.
+In our context, a \gls{pf} $A$ is the affine transformation of some $W$.
 Since affine transformations change areas by applying a constant factor, the latter cancels out in ratio measures, leaving them invariant.
-Therefore, the Gini coefficient can be restated in terms of $A$ as the area between $A$ and the upper bound line $\{y = 1\}$ divided by the area between the support lines and the upper bound line.
-This argument leads to
+Therefore, the \gls{gc} is the area between $A$ and the upper bound line $\{y = 1\}$ divided by the area between the support lines and the upper bound line.
+This argument leads to $G = 4 \left( 1 - \int_0^1 A \right)$.
+The value $G = 1$ happens when $A$ is identically equal to the lower support lines ($\int_0^1 A = 3/4$), producing the comonotonic copula.
+On the other hand, $G = 0$ occurs when $A$ is identical to the upper bound line ($\int_0^1 A = 1$), producing the independence copula.
+This way, the bivariate positive association can be interpreted in econometric terms: comonotonicity is equivalent to perfect inequality, whereas independence corresponds to perfect equality.